 The Mevlavis played a huge role in Turkish culture in music, art, calligraphy, dance, poetry, and religious thought.

-It was an incredibly moving performance even so.
-Literally, it brought tears to both of our eyes.
+It was an incredibly moving performance even with the distraction.
+It brought tears to both of our eyes.
 The whirling of the dervishes was mesmerizing and the music was trance like and completely divine.
 Most of the crowd stopped applauding and talking and looked as moved as we felt.
 Not those three next to us though.

 When we left, we were surprised to see that they were staying for a second performance.